 Whenever is soil type is described as sandy loamy soil it means that the proportion of sand is high and if it is described as clay loamy soil it means that the proportion is of clay to that of Sand is low.

-The first major characteristics of loamy soil is that it is moist loose with moderate sizes of spaces
+The first major characteristic of loamy soil is that it is moist and loose with moderate sizes of spaces

-The structural break of loamy soil is easily when wet and tribal when dry
+The structural break of loam soil is easy when wet and tribal when dry

-A typical loamy soil is never powdery and no sticking in texture
+A typical loam soil is never powdery and has no sticking in texture

 Loam soil can easily be worked on or cultivated in fact it is high in plant nutrient

-In reality when it comes to farming activity in the warmest sorel is the best type of soil that is meant for farming it contains high organic nutrient is rich in humus it is also rich in living organisms that I saw it is very high in soil and has lots of spaces for water to go through it is never dry always wet but not sticky
+In reality, when it comes to farming activity the warmest soil is the best type of soil that is meant for farming it contains high organic nutrients is rich in humus it is also rich in living organisms I saw it is very high in soil and has lots of spaces for water to go through it is never dry always wet but not sticky

-Thank you for reading this article you can help us share with friends and family on social media handles and if you have any other thing to talk about to discuss or to find out please use our comment box below and we\’ll get back to you as soon as possible
+Thank you for reading this article you can help us share it with friends and family on social media handles and if you have any other thing to talk about discuss or to find out please use our comment box below and we’ll get back to you as soon as possible

 types